pepaslabs/LearningRxSwift/lesson4.2_behaviorsubject/README.md

 ### Problem project

-You can use [problem/RxSwiftReachabilityBackgroundColorDemo](problem/RxSwiftReachabilityBackgroundColorDemo) included in this repo as a starting point.
+You can use the project in the [problem](problem) folder of this repo as a starting point.

 I have added a dependency against [Reachability.swift](https://github.com/ashleymills/Reachability.swift) to the `Cartfile`, and I have pulled in a copy of `ReachabilityService.swift` from `RxExample`.